-These terms and conditions are part of the contract between you, the plan owner, and Royal London.
+These terms and conditions are part of the contract between you and Royal London.
 Please keep them in a safe place, as you may need them in the future.

-The contract between you and Royal London consists of your application to us, these terms and conditions, your cover summary (which will detail each cover that you buy from us) and any endorsements to these terms and conditions that we give you.
+The contract between you and Royal London consists of your application to us, these terms and conditions, your cover summary (which is sent to you along with your terms and conditions, and includes details of each cover that you buy from us) and any endorsements to these terms and conditions that we give you.
 Where there's a conflict between these terms and conditions and your cover summary, the terms set out in your cover summary will apply.